As the Ross Lynn Foundation’s 2020 Artist-in-Residence, Konrath sensitively documented the lives of farmers and chefs across North Louisiana.

 This site is funded by tips from readers.
 Support Chris with a tip of $5 or more using the link below.

 All the way back in October of 2021, I began e-mailing with fine art photographer Terry Konrath.
 She had recently completed work on a portfolio of photographic prints featuring “farmers who are utilizing, and chefs who are sourcing from, sustainable farming methods in the Northern Louisiana region.”
 Konrath, who is a graduate of Bossier High (’83), lives in California, where she received her master’s from California Institute of the Arts.
 She made the images of local farmers and chefs while serving as the 2020 Artist-in-Residence of the Ross Lynn Charitable Foundation.

-Utilizing funds contributed by Stuffed & Busted‘s Patreon patrons (become a patron here, if you’d like), I was able to compensate Konrath for her work in order to publish some photos from her residency.
+Utilizing funds contributed by Stuffed & Busted‘s Patreon patrons, I was able to compensate Konrath for her work in order to publish some photos from her residency.
 In January, she sent me scores of images to look through.
 Her stark, black-and-white images are representative of the “slow photography” movement.
 Her individual approach is “based in the commitment to use film and build relationships with the people whom sit for her portraits,” according to her bio.

 Konrath’s “slow photography” is an ideal medium for capturing the spirit of the “slow food” movement.
 All of her images for the project were shot without flash on black-and-white film.
 Each print was hand-processed by the photographer.
 During our back-and-forth e-mails, Konrath seemed self-conscious about the “old school” nature of her photo-making process, and how different the results can be from what modern audiences expect.

 “All of the images … have a more vintage feel to them when compared to a modern digital photo,” she said.